ids/cluster-builder/README.md

 ```
 > In the example, the inventory host name __k8s-m1.idstudios.local__ must resolve to __192.168.1.220__, and the subnet used must align with either the subnet of the local assigned VMware network interface, or the subnet of the assigned ESXi VLAN.

 > The **demo** series of local deployments use DNS names hosted by __idstudios.io__, which resolve to local private network addresses.
-These domain names can be used for local deployments if the subnet/addressing is also used in your local environments.
+These domain names can be used for local deployments if the same subnet/addressing is also used in your local environments.

 ### Controlling Cluster VM Nodes
 There are ansible tasks that use the inventory files to execute VM control commands.
 This is useful for __suspending__ or __restarting__ the entire cluster.
 It also enables complete deletion of a cluster using the __destroy__ action directive.